eglabe/Bamazon/README.md

+Screenshots of the application running *from the file "JS without exports":

 ![Alt Tag](/images/a.png)
 Running index.jx from "JS without exports" file.

 ![Alt Tag](/images/b.png)
 Items for sale are listed, and customer is prompted for what they would like to buy.
-(Note: Camp Chair was chosen and there are 30 in stock.)
+*Note: Camp Chair was chosen and there are 30 in stock.

 ![Alt Tag](/images/c.png)
 Customer is prompted for how many they would like to buy.
 Upon hitting enter, the total is shown and the database it updated.
-(Note: Next to Camp Chair the quantity has changed to 28.)
+*Note: Next to Camp Chair the quantity has changed to 28.